This Is Spinal Tap: Development

-Inspirations for the film included the documentaries Dont Look Back (1967), which was made about Bob Dylan, and The Last Waltz (1978), which was about The Band.
+Inspirations for the film included the documentaries Dont Look Back (1967), which follows Bob Dylan's 1965 tour of England, and Martin Scorsese's The Last Waltz (1978), which was about a 1976 concert by The Band billed as the group's farewell.
 The scene where Spinal Tap becomes lost backstage was inspired by a video of Tom Petty at a venue in Germany, walking through a series of doors trying to find the stage, but ending up on an indoor tennis court.
 Rob Reiner also went to see the English heavy metal band Judas Priest in concert as part of his preparation for the film.
 He later said, "It physically hurt my chest.
 The reverberation in the hall was so strong that I couldn't stay there any longer."
-According to Harry Shearer in the Criterion edition DVD commentary, keyboard player John Sinclair had just returned from touring with Uriah Heep when principal photography was about to begin, and told them how they had been booked to play an Air Force base.
+According to Harry Shearer in the film's Criterion Collection DVD commentary, keyboard player John Sinclair had just returned from touring with Uriah Heep when principal photography was about to begin, and told them how the band had been booked to play at an Air Force base.
 They subsequently used the story in the film.

 In post-production, Christopher Guest was very concerned with the verisimilitude of the finger positions on the band's instruments during the concert scenes, and even re-shot some footage after the movie was edited to ensure their hands appeared in sync with the music.

 The character of Jeanine, David's disruptive girlfriend, was added during the production to provide a storyline to the material—in part to mollify studio executives who worried the movie would be plotless.
-Actress Victoria Tennant was briefly considered for the role, but June Chadwick won the part, thanks to her chemistry with the cast and her improvisation skills.
+Actress Victoria Tennant was briefly considered for the role, but June Chadwick won the part, thanks to her chemistry with the cast and her improvisational skills.

 Robert Bauer played the same character, Moke, in another Reiner movie, The Sure Thing (1985).